DataKinds/datakinds.github.io/_drafts/2021-12-22-what-would-socialism-with-american-characteristics-look-like.md

 date: 2021-12-22 21:21 -0700
 ---

+In 1982, Deng Xiaoping took over as supreme leader of China after Mao Zedong recognized his failures in the Cultural Revolution and stepped down.

 > What is the ideological line?
 To adhere to Marxism and to integrate it with Chinese realities -- in other words, to seek truth from facts, as advocated by Comrade Mao Zedong, and to uphold his basic ideas.